 The wireless repeating function works only in hub and spoke mode.
-The units cannot be daisy-chained.
+The units cannot be daisv-chained.
 You have to know the wireless settings for both units.
 You have to know the MAC address of the remote unit.
 First, set up the base station, and then set up the repeater.

-To set up the base station:
+> To set up the base station:

-1. Set up both units with exactly the same wireless settings (SSID, mode, channel, and security).
-Note that the wireless security option has to be set to None or WEP.
+1. Set up both units with the same wireless settings (SSID, mode, channel, and security).
+The wireless security option has to be set to None or WEP.

-2. Select Advanced > Advanced Setup > Wireless Repeating Function to display the Wireless Repeating Function screen.
+2. Select ADVANCED > Advanced Setup > Wireless Repeating Function to display the Wireless Repeating Function screen.